 Click the down arrow to take a look at some of the animals that make their home in the poles, including the Adelie penguin in the South Pole and the Arctic tern, which makes the longest migration of any bird on Earth!
 Click the right arrow and zoom in on the panel that reads "What's for Dinner?".
 These diagrams show Arctic and Antarctic food webs.
 Though the North and South Poles are both cold year-round and dominated by ice, life at each pole is actually quite different.
-In the north, the Arctic Ocean is a Smithsonian's National Museum of Natural History 20 largely enclosed body of water with many rivers flowing into it, surrounded by land that is home to many people.
+In the north, the Arctic Ocean is a largely enclosed body of water with many rivers flowing into it, surrounded by land that is home to many people.
 At the South Pole, the Southern Ocean circulates around the uninhabited Antarctic continent.